Highway repair work fall 2018

-In a landslide, water acts as a driving force.
-Installing drains creates an easier path for water to drain from the area, reducing the potential for additional movement.
+From January to March 2018, crews installed 40 drains below the highway that created an easier path for water to drain from the area, reducing the potential for additional movement.
+The drains continue to function well.

 near South Eldorado Road